rachelproductmanager/DeepLearnWebsite/content/how-to-build-addictive-products-with-the-hook-model.md

 * “Companies increasingly find that **their economic value is a function of the strength of the habits they create**.
 In order to win the loyalty of their users and create a product that’s regularly used, **companies must learn not only what compels users to click but also what makes them tick”**.
 * “Habit-forming companies link their services to the **users’ daily routines and emotions**...The first-to-mind solution wins.”
 * ““The Hook Model describes an **experience** designed to **connect the user’s problem** to a **company’s product** frequently enough to form a **habit**”.
-* Habits are defined as **behaviors done with little or no conscious thought**.”
+* Habits are defined as **behaviours done with little or no conscious thought**.”
-* “Today, small start-up teams can **profoundly change behavior** by guiding users through a series of experiences called **hooks**.
+* “Today, small start-up teams can **profoundly change behaviour** by guiding users through a series of experiences called **hooks**.
 The **more often users run through these hooks, the more likely they are to form habits**.”
 * “This book teaches innovators how to build products to **help people do the things they already want to do but, for lack of a well designed solution, don’t do**.
 Hooked seeks to unleash the tremendous new powers innovators and entrepreneurs have to influence the everyday lives of billions of people.”
 * “When harnessed correctly, **technology can enhance lives through healthful behaviors that improve our relationships, make us smarter, and increase productivity**.”